Poompuhar (film): Plot

-More than 2000 years ago, Southern India was divided into three Tamil kingdoms, namely the Chola, Pandya, and Chera dynasties which ruled most of present-day Tamil Nadu and Kerala.
-Kannagi was born in the city of Puhar in the Chola dynasty.
-She is married to a rich baron named Kovalan.
-They lived a beautiful, long married life.
-Meanwhile, the ceremony of appointing Madhavi as the princess in the Chola kingdom was held at this time.
-Kovalan was also invited to the ceremony among the dignitaries.
+More than 2,000 years ago, southern India was divided into three major Tamil kingdoms—the Chola, Pandya, and Chera dynasties—which ruled most of present-day Tamil Nadu and Kerala.
+Kannagi was born in the city of Puhar, a port city of the Chola kingdom.
+She was married to a wealthy merchant named Kovalan, and the couple lived a happy and prosperous life.